Traap/nvim/README.md

 4. Creates ~/.config/nvim when needed.
 5. Establishes a symbolic link between ~/git/nvim and ~/.config/nvim
 6. Starts nvim to load plugins.

+### LunarVim Configuration
+This repository and [lvim](https://github.com/traap/lvim) are similar.
+I use LunarVim defualts where they make since to me and do not conflict too much with configurations done here.